Naoki-Otani/FROST_monitor_KEKCC/calibration/src/README_calib.md

   window       = [start_sample, start_sample + INT_RANGE)
   ```

+- **Note on pedestal scaling when the window changes**
+  - Some special-case integrations intentionally use a window shorter than `INT_RANGE`
+    (pile-up non-last bunches, truncated integration at undershoot onset, etc.).
+  - In those cases, the pedestal subtraction in the light-yield conversion **must scale with
+    the actual window length**.
+The tool therefore uses `adcwin[bunch]` (the clamped window
+    length used for `adcint[bunch]`) instead of always assuming `INT_RANGE`.
+    See *Light-yield conversion formula (per channel, per bunch)* above.

 - For a pile-up cluster spanning multiple consecutive bunches:
   - The **last** bunch in the cluster integrates a full `INT_RANGE` starting from
     its nominal start sample.